vercel/async-sema/readme.md

 window in milliseconds.
 The default `timeUnit` is `1000 ms`, therefore making the `rps` argument act as requests per second limit.

-The `uniformDistribution` enforces a discrete uniform distribution over time, instead of the default that allows hitting the function `rps` time and then pausing for `timeWindow` milliseconds.
+The `uniformDistribution` argument enforces a discrete uniform distribution over time, instead of the default that allows hitting the function `rps` time and then pausing for `timeWindow` milliseconds.
 Setting the `uniformDistribution` option is mainly useful in a situation where the flow of rate limit function